Bepsman/chrome-extension/README.md

    - Make sure all files are in the same folder
    - Check the Chrome extension console for errors (click "Errors" in chrome://extensions/)

-FILES YOU NEED TO CREATE:
-- manifest.json
-- background.js
-- popup.html
-- popup.js
-- icon16.png (or remove icons from manifest)
-- icon48.png (or remove icons from manifest)
-- icon128.png (or remove icons from manifest)
 */